michaelmuthomi/taskwise/README.md

 greet() # Prints out welcome message
 ```

 ## Contributing
-Feel free to contrubute.
+Feel free to open a pull request or issue to contribute.
+Your contributions are appreciated!

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

-This project exists thanks to all the people who contribute.
+This project has been made possible thanks to all contributors

 <a href="https://github.com/elamandeep/taskwise/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=elamandeep/taskwise" />
 </a>

+## License

+This project is licensed under the [MIT License](LICENSE).